National Healthcare Law

 President Obama Outlines Principles for Health Reform

 In "Remarks by the President on the Fiscal Year 2010 Budget," Health Reform was a focus of the President's address: THE PRESIDENT: Before I begin, I have some good news to report.
 Starting today, the recently unemployed will benefit from a COBRA subsidy that will make health care affordable.
 At a time when health care is too often too expensive for the unemployed, this critical step will help 7 million Americans who've lost their jobs keep their health care.
 That's 7 million Americans who will have one less thing to worry about when they go to sleep at night.
-Equally important, it prevents a further downward spiral in our economy by ensuring that these families don't fall further behind because of mounting health care bills...(Continue Reading Remarks by the President or visit the Obama Administration Health Reform website by following the link below)
+Equally important, it prevents a further downward spiral in our economy by ensuring that these families don't fall further behind because of mounting health care bills...(Continue Reading Remarks by the President by following the link below)

 February 5, 2009